 - Blueberries: It's hard to go wrong with fresh blueberries in the summer, but if you're craving blueberry pie bars out of season, frozen berries work just as well in this recipe.

-- Old-fashioned oats: Quick oats can be used in a pinch, but they will absorb more moisture and create a softer crumble.
-Opt for rolled oats (also called old-fashioned oats) for the best texture.
+- Old-fashioned oats: Opt for rolled oats (also called old-fashioned oats) for the best texture.
+Quick oats can be used in a pinch, but they will absorb more moisture and create a softer crumble.
 You can also swap some of the oats for chopped nuts or seeds in the crumble for a bit of crunch.

 - Lemon juice and zest: Blueberries and lemon are a match made in heaven, but if you don't have a lemon handy, you can use a lime instead.
 It will give it a similar brightness and hint of citrus flavor as a lemon.